 Newenden Bridge

-We will be carrying out essential maintenance work on Newenden Bridge, a 300-year-old three-span masonry arch that carries the A28 over the River Rother at the boundary between Kent and East Sussex.
+Newenden Bridge is a 300-year-old three-span masonry arch that carries the A28 over the River Rother at the boundary between Kent and East Sussex.
+Essential maintenance works are currently planned for 16 June to 14 September 2027.

 Why we are making changes

-The bridge is classed as a scheduled monument and it is our role to look after Kent’s historic structures to ensure they are safe for road users.
+The bridge is classed as a scheduled monument, and it's our role to look after Kent’s historic structures to make sure they are safe for road users.

 While the bridge is neither weak or in danger of collapse, assessments of the structure found that proactive maintenance work is needed to ensure the longevity of the historic structure, and to prevent future emergency works which can be more disruptive.

-When the work will start and for how long
+When the work will start and how long it will last

-The proposed works are set to last 12 weeks and will require a full road closure to ensure the safety of our workforce.
+We expect the works to last 12 weeks and will require a full road closure to ensure the safety of our workforce.

 Next steps